Outdoors

 Fresh from the Field

 We can’t explain it, but doesn’t food taste so much better when you’ve worked for it?
 The agritourism destinations around Pulaski County offer the freshest bounty of fruits and vegetables straight from the field.
 Visit Humboldt Springs Farm for blueberries and blackberries, take a trip to the year-round Pulaski County Farmers Market in Waynesville, or visit one of the seasonal markets for produce, eggs, soaps, crafts, plants, meat, baked goods, and locally roasted coffee.
 As summer turns to fall, get into the autumn spirit at one of many seasonal festivals offered in Pulaski!
 Choose from Oktoberfest events to fall festivals, family friendly trunk or treats to spooky haunted attractions, or even a haunted float trip on the river.
-Pick one or more of these activities to make fall fantastic!
+Pick one or more of these activities or events to make fall fantastic!